elegant-scipy/elegant-scipy/markdown/ch7.markdown

 ```
 # Big data in little laptop: streaming data analysis with Python

+You have probably already done some streaming, perhaps without thinking about it these terms.
+The simplest form is probably iterating through lines in a files, processing each line without ever reading the entire file into memory.
+For example a loop like this:

+'''python
+with open('data/expr.tsv') as f:
+    for line in f:
+        pass
+'''

+This strategy works really well for cases where your problem can be neatly solved with by-row processing.
+But things can quickly get out of hand when things get much more sophisticated.

 Whenever I think too hard about streaming data analysis, my head hurts.
 In traditional programming models, you pass a function some data, the function processes the data, and then returns the result.
 Done.